lorenzowijtman/ReactDLO/README.md

 # Project pad (oba)
-In dit document wordt uitgelegd wat voor talen, workflows en style guides we gaan gebruiken om ons digitale leerplatform te realiseren.
+Below is explained what languages, workflows and style guides are used to realize this project.

 # Table of content